Mateja3m/movie-list/README.md

 # Movie List

-App built using plain javascript and css, that is part of the Cysecor javascript course
+App built using plain javascript and css, which is part of the Cysecor javascript course